 The nickname “land of lakes and volcanoes” describes this beautiful and fascinating country well.
-Two great lakes, Xolotlán (Lake Managua) and Cocibolca (Lake Nicaragua) occupy roughly 10 percent of the country’s surface area, and are the largest in Central America.
+Two great lakes, Xolotlán (Lake Managua) and Cocibolca (Lake Nicaragua) occupy roughly 10% of the country’s surface area and are the largest in Central America.
 Running nearly parallel to the pacific coast is a chain of 58 volcanoes, six of which are active.
-The country also boasts the longest rivers in Central America, vast coastal lagoons, and hundreds of miles of sea coast.
-As the largest and lowest Central American country, Nicaragua is essentially an emerging “land bridge” between Atlantic and Pacific oceans.
+The country also boasts the longest rivers in Central America, vast coastal lagoons, and hundreds of miles of seacoast.
+As the largest and lowest Central American country, Nicaragua is essentially an emerging “land bridge” between the Atlantic and Pacific oceans.
 Centrally located between North and South America, Nicaragua has benefited from the astonishing blend of flora and fauna from the two continents.

 Nicaragua is primarily an agricultural country, but construction, mining, and general commerce also have been expanding strongly during the last few years.
-Rapid expansion of the tourist industry has made it the nation’s third largest source of foreign exchange.
-Central and Northern Nicaragua are currently prime for real estate investment.
+The rapid expansion of the tourist industry has made it the nation’s third-largest source of foreign exchange.
+Central and Northern Nicaragua is currently prime for real estate investment.

 Nicaragua’s cultural wealth is without a doubt one of its major attributes.
-During your stay with Surf Tours Nicaragua we will take some time to explore the richness of its culture, filled with beauty and tradition.
+During your stay with Surf Tours Nicaragua, we will take some time to explore the richness of its culture, rich with beauty and tradition.
 Its beautiful colonial cities will transport you to a bygone era.
 Besides friendly smiles and Nicaraguan hospitality, another “Nica” feature is the festive spirit.
-Myths, dances, music, and ritual make up Nicaraguan folklore.
-People often say having visited Nicaragua that the people are the reason that they would consider returning, and we couldn’t agree more.
+Myths, dances, music, and ritual makeup Nicaraguan folklore.
+People often say having visited Nicaragua that people are the reason that they would consider returning, and we couldn’t agree more.

 The rich biodiversity of the country and its 76 protected areas make Nicaragua a great destination for eco-tourism.
 Bosawas Biosphere Reserve, covering 700,000 hectares, is the largest nature reserve.
-Nicaragua is home to numerous species including 6,500 vascular plants, 43 fish, 3,716 mollusk, 50 coral, 62 amphibians, 172 reptile, 676 bird, 251 mammal and 10 to 15 thousand insect.
-In all there are 1804 vertebrate species.
-If you so choose, your tour with Surf Tours Nicaragua may include a visit to Padre Ramos Marine and Nature Reserve, where you will discover many of the various species of Nicaraguan biodiversity.
+Nicaragua is home to numerous species including 6,500 vascular plants, 43 fish, 3,716 molluscs, 50 coral, 62 amphibians, 172 reptiles, 676 birds, 251 mammals and 10 to 15 thousand insects.
+In all, there are 1804 vertebrate species.
+If you are interested, your tour with Surf Tours Nicaragua can include a visit to Padre Ramos Marine and Nature Reserve, where you will discover many of the various species of Nicaraguan biodiversity.

-León has long been the political and intellectual center of the nation and its National Autonomous University of Nicaragua UNAN was founded in 1813, making it the second oldest university in Central America.
-León is well worth a visit for a day or a week! there is so much to see from stunning colonial cathedrals and churches, to a modern art museum spanning several revitalized colonial mansions and 2 botanic gardens.
-Also worth visiting are the Sandinista Revolution museum where you can climb on to the roof and overlooking the central square plus the surrounding city and in the distance the volcanoes and hills.
+León has long been the political and intellectual center of the nation and it’s National Autonomous University of Nicaragua UNAN was founded in 1813, making it the second oldest university in Central America.
+León is well worth a visit for a day or a week!
+There is so much to see from stunning colonial cathedrals and churches to a modern art museum spanning several revitalized colonial mansions and 2 botanic gardens.
+Also worth visiting is the Sandinista Revolution museum where you can climb on to the roof and overlook the central square plus the surrounding city and in the distance the volcanoes and hills.